seliv55/ramidcor/README.md

 - MS

 ## Data Analysis
-- Ramid reads a NetCDF files presented in a directory specified by an input parameter, and then
+- Ramid reads a NetCDF file presented in a directory specified by an input parameter, and then
 - separates the time courses of the metabolite elution for the selected m/z values around the RT, both indicated in the description text file, which name is specified by an input parameter;
 - corrects baseline for each selected mz;
 - determines the actual retention time, which can be different from that indicated a priori in the description file